apnadkarni/blt/man/graph.rst

   **-height** *numPixels*
     Specifies the height of the image.  *NumPixels* is a screen distance.
-    If *numPixels* is 0, the height of the image is the same as the graph.
+    If *numPixels* is 0, the height of the image will be the current height of *pathName*.
 The default is "0".

   **-width** *numPixels*
     Specifies the width of the image.  *NumPixels* is a screen distance.